red-hat-data-services/NeMo-Guardrails/docs/index.md

   SPDX-License-Identifier: Apache-2.0
 -->

-# NVIDIA NeMo Guardrails Toolkit Developer Guide
+# NVIDIA NeMo Guardrails Library Developer Guide

-The NeMo Guardrails toolkit is an open-source Python package for adding programmable guardrails to LLM-based applications.
+The NeMo Guardrails library is an open-source Python package for adding programmable guardrails to LLM-based applications.
 It intercepts inputs and outputs, applies configurable safety checks, and blocks or modifies content based on defined policies.

-## About the NeMo Guardrails Toolkit
+## About the NeMo Guardrails Library

-Learn about the toolkit and its capabilities in the following sections.
+Learn about the library and its capabilities in the following sections.

 ::::{grid} 1 1 2 2
 :gutter: 3